-GA 1.5Identify Growth and Activity Area "edges," and incorporate context-appropriate transitions between these "edges" and adjacent neighborhoods to minimize the impacts of higher-intensity development.
+GA 1.5 Identify Growth and Activity Area "edges," and incorporate context-appropriate transitions between these "edges" and adjacent neighborhoods to minimize the impacts of higher-intensity development.

 Response: Integrating a mixed-use residential community in Old Town adjacent near a wide range of supporting land uses (galleries, museums, retail, restaurants) brings physical and economic synergy, that will continue to enliven and enhance Old Town consistent with the goals and policies of the General Plan and OTSCAP by offering new housing options for the residents of Scottsdale.
 The building massing is designed to respectfully integrate with the surrounding building heights with a maximum proposed building height of 48-ft (Type 1) and 66-ft (Type 2) with an additional 6-ft for mechanical equipment (20% of roof area).
-Further, no reduced development standards to the setbacks and stepbacks are being proposed.
-The only proposed amended development standard is to allow for a greater setback average along Marshall Way (building location percentage) due to the unique street angle and proposed building configuration.
+Further, no amended development standards to the setbacks and stepbacks are being proposed.